Redgerd/Redgerd/README.md

   - *Docker*
 - 🚀 I’m eager to join new projects.
 - ✔ Feel free to ask me anything!
 I’m motivated to help others.
-- Outside tech, I enjoy socializing with friends, 🎮 playing video games, 🎵 listening to music, and I also photography 📷
+- Outside tech, I enjoy socializing with friends, 🎮 playing video games, 🎵 listening to music, and also photography 📷
 - 📫 Reach out to me at: <a href="msalaarma@gmail.com">msalaarma@gmail.com</a>
 <br>